 So without further ceremony here is the code that I put together with the help of this great article here.

-For enhanced comfort I suggest to create two extension methods that allow for clean integration in Startup.cs with a call to app.UseRequestBodyLogging() or app.UseResponseBodyLogging() accordingly.
+For enhanced comfort, I suggest creating two extension methods that allow for clean integration in Startup.cs with a call to app.UseRequestBodyLogging() or app.UseResponseBodyLogging() accordingly.

 Don't forget to register the new types with the DI container.